Marcin-Chudzik/zadanie-uws/README.md

 - **Monthly Calendar View**: Easily browse events planned for a specific month.
 - **Event Details**: Click on an event to view its details, including time, duration, and location.
 - **API Integration**: Events are fetched dynamically from a provided REST API.
+- **Full Responsive**: Application is styled to be reponsive on devices from mobile to desktop.

 ## Technologies
 - **Backend**: Django 5